Last Updated on March 24, 2021 by Shaun Snapp

 There is now a credible set of solutions other than SAP/Oracle, you have a powerful cocktail to move.

 Other issues are concerns around SAP forcing customers to a proprietary Database under the guise of “HANA is best” They see through the BS.”

 This has taken a while, but it is finally happening.
 Brightwork has been at the forefront of pointing out these issues for some time.
 We cover the implications of indirect access for HANA in the article The HANA Police.

 “The other big driver is integration, massively so.
 Clients are tired of paying 2 to 4 times the Capex cost for Ariba, on integration.(emphasis added) So they pay 500k on Ariba and end up paying 1-2 million trying to get the integration to work.”

 This is the problem with the lack of integration.
 SAP seems to have issues all over the place concerning integrating anything new.

 “Customers are upset that these products acquired are not running natively on HANA.
 SAP tries to tell them it does in the cloud, only to find out the software is sitting on a VM on a normal server somewhere.”

 Right, and you can only get away with that for so long.

 The IT media has been promoting S/4HANA like crazy since S/4HANA first came out, with paid placements and advertising driving IT media entities to cover S/4HANA with aplomb and little critical thinking.
 However, when the shortcomings stream in, all of a sudden, the coverage becomes quite abbreviated.
-UnderArmour, the Swiss Government (with a massive increase in the initial budget for the implementation), Haribo and Lidl have had setbacks or failures.
-But only the Lidl implementation has much information come out about it, and even Lidl is highly censored.
+UnderArmour, the Swiss Government (with a massive increase in the initial budget for the implementation), Haribo, and Lidl have had setbacks or failures.
+But only the Lidl implementation has much information about it, and even Lidl is highly censored.
 The false information streaming into the Swiss Post is going to lead to considerable overruns.
-All of this, and the likelihood of the S/4HANA implementation even being successful is low.
+All of this and the likelihood of the S/4HANA implementation even being successful is low.